ipums/hlink/sphinx-docs/model_exploration.md

 # Model Exploration

+## Overview

+The model exploration task provides a way to try out different types of machine learning models and sets of parameters to those models.
+It tests those models on splits of the training data and outputs information on the performance of the models.
+The purpose of model exploration is to help you choose a model that performs well without having to test each model individually on the entire input datasets.
+If you're interested in the exact workings of the model exploration algorithm, see the [Details](#the-details) section below.

+Model exploration uses several configuration attributes listed in the `training` section because it is closely related to `training`.

 ## Searching for Model Parameters

 Part of the process of model exploration is searching for model parameters which